 You certainly should not sleep with your baby if you smoke, drink or take drugs (illegal or legal) that might make you tired or sleep heavily, e.g. even things like painkillers or antihistamines.
 You should never fall asleep with your baby on a sofa or armchair since the risk of rolling onto them is very high.

-After 3 months it’s generally thought to be fine for your baby to sleep with you, given you don’t do any of the things listed above – and we talk about that more below.
+After 3 months it’s generally thought to be fine for your baby to sleep with you, given you don’t do any of the things listed above as long as you are aware of the guidelines and make a safe sleeping space for baby – and we talk about that more below.